trmznt/plasmogen/plasmogen/docs/guides/fileformats.rst

 FILE FORMATS
 ============

-This guide provides the detailed information about file formats for input files.
+This guide provides detailed information on file formats for input files.

 Sample Info File Format
 -----------------------

-The sample info input file contains any information regarding each sample.
+The sample information input file contains sample metadata.
 The format is a tab-delimited text file or comma-separated value text file.
 The system will deduce the format by the extension of the filename: use .txt, .tab or .tsv for the tab-delimited format, and use .csv for the comma-separated value format.

-The list of of fields can be found below.
-Although only *SAMPLE* field is mandatory, it is highly recommended to at least have **SAMPLE**, **COUNTRY** and **COLLECTION_DATE** fields.
-Please note that some of the fields can only contain controlled/allowed keywords/vocabularies for data consistency.
-Controlled/allowed keywords/vocabularies are listed in the last section of this document.
+The list of fields is presented below.

+Only the **SAMPLE** field is mandatory, but it is highly recommended to add details on **COUNTRY** and **COLLECTION_DATE**.
+Please note that some of the fields can only contain *controlled vocabularies*.
+These are predefined terms set by the systems administrator.
+The controlled vocabularies are used to maintain consistency between datasets.
+Current available vocabularies/keywords are listed at the end of this document.
+If you require a new keyword, please contact the systems administrator at anto@eijkman.go.id.

 :SAMPLE: (mandatory) A unique string (within the batch) indicating a particular sample.
 Allowed characters are alphanumerics, dash, dot and underscore. **Do not use space**.